Smooth Bump Functions

 yet so flat at one point that it can be switched on and off without any derivative ever noticing.
 From that seed we

-will manufacture cutoffs, bumps, and ultimately partitions of unity — the device that converts locally defined smooth
+will manufacture cutoffs, bumps, and ultimately partitions of unity.
+That device converts locally defined smooth

 data into a single global smooth object, with no agreement on overlaps required.
 We begin with the seed.